JoaoMartins-callmeJohn/edit2d2da4r/README.md

 The proccess is just like in the diagram below.

-Go throw each project folder to get more details.
+Go through each project folder to get more details.

 ## [Demo Video](https://youtu.be/Hwf2kOwfy2I)